gitKrystan/2025-emberfest/slides.md

 </div>

 <!--
-Here' we're looking at the real TodoProvider component used by our Enterprise Edition Todo App.
+* Here' we're looking at the real TodoProvider component used by our Enterprise Edition Todo App.
 * It uses WarpDrive's Paginate component to declaratively handle request state.
 * On load, it displays a loading spinner.
 * On error, it displays an error message with a retry button.
-* And on success, it passes the data to the Todos component.
+* And on success, it passes the current page of data to the Todos component.
+* It displays the pagination state via the always block.
 * And!
 When cached responses for this request are invalidated, the component automatically re-renders with fresh data.

 * There's even more, and I encourage you to check out the `@warp-drive/ember` readme to learn about it.